What’s a Good Debt-to-Income Ratio & How Do You Calculate It?

 3. Calculated debt ratio = 38.09%

-What is a Good Debt-to-Income Ratio?
+What is a Good Debt-to-Income Percentage?

-Why is Your DTI Ratio Important?
+Why is Your Debt-to-Income Percentage Important?

 A DTI is often used when you apply for a home loan.
 Even if you’re not currently looking to buy a house, knowing your DTI is still important.

 Mortgage lenders are not the only lending companies to use this metric.
-If you’re interested in applying for a credit card or an auto loan, lenders may use your DTI to determine if lending you money is worth the risk.
+If you’re interested in applying for a credit card or auto loan, lenders may use your DTI to determine if lending you money is worth the risk.
 If you have too much debt, you might not be approved.

 Your income does not have an impact on your credit score.
 Therefore, your DTI does not affect your credit score.

-However, 30% of your credit score is based on your credit utilization rate or the amount of available on your current line of credit.
+However, 30% of your credit score is based on your credit utilization rate or the amount available on your current line of credit.
 Generally, your utilization rate should be 30% or lower to avoid having a negative effect on your credit score.
 That means that in order to have a good credit score, you must have a small amount of debt and actively pay it off.

-How to Lower Debt-to-Income Ratio
+Strategies to Lower DTI Ratio

 Avoid employing short-term tricks to lower your ratio, such as getting a forbearance on your student loans or applying for too many store credit cards.
 These solutions are temporary and only delay repaying your current debts.

-What is the Best Debt-to-Income ratio?
+What is the Best Back-End Debt to Income (DTI) ratio?

-Long term, the answer is “as low as you can get it.”
+Long-term, the answer is “as low as you can get it.”

-• 35% or less = Good
+• 36% or less = Ideal

-• 36-43% = Acceptable but Needs Work
+• 37%-42% = Acceptable

 Need Help to Lower Your DTI Ratio?